 └── backend.tf

-Each directory calls shared, reusable modules with its own specific variable values and backend state configuration.
-This provides strong isolation.
+Each directory calls the same shared, reusable modules but passes its own variable values and backend state configuration.
+That gives you strong isolation.

 Avoid Terraform Workspaces for Environments: Workspaces are better for feature branches or temporary instances, not for strong isolation between long-lived environments like dev and prod.
 Using separate directories is safer.

-Terraform state is the source of truth for your managed infrastructure.
-Protecting it is critical.
+Terraform state is the source of truth for your managed infrastructure, so you need to protect it.

 Always Use Remote State: For any collaborative or production project, store your state file remotely using remote state backends.
 Local state is only for solo experiments.